EvoLib/evo-lib/evoenv/README.md

 ## Building a custom environment

-A custom environment normally consists of three required parts and an optional
+To use a custom environment with EvoLib in the same way as the built-in examples, it normally consists of three parts and an optional renderer:
-renderer:

 1. A headless environment implementing `reset()` and `step()`.
 2. A controller that maps observations to actions.